deasterly/simple-scripts/README.md

     10		horse | dog | cat)
     11			echo -n "four";;
-    12			# If this condition is matched, we exit the `case/esac` and continue onwards 13		man | kangaroo)
+    12			# If this condition is matched, we exit the `case/esac` and continue onwards

+    13		man | kangaroo)
     14			echo -n "two";;
-    15			# This second condition is similar to an `elif` 16		spider | tick)
+    15			# This second condition is similar to an `elif`

+    16		spider | tick)
     17			echo -n "eight";;
     18			# This is like another `elif`

     19		*)
     20			echo -n "an unknown number of";;
     21	  		# The *) in `case/esac` is a "catchall" condition similar to `else`

     22	esac
     23	# Close with case backwards to end the conditional
     24	echo " legs."

 $ nl script7.sh

      1	#!/bin/bash
-     2	# Use a case statement and positional parameters and include some "defensive" logic 3	# This expands on the example take from /usr/share/doc/bash/bashref.html
+     2	# Use a case statement and positional parameters and include some "defensive" logic 3	# This expands on the example taken from /usr/share/doc/bash/bashref.html

      4	ANIMAL=$1
      5	# Defensive logic protects against your script being used incorrectly 6	# This example first checks if the user added too many arguments after the script 7	if [ $# -gt 1 ]; then
      8		echo "This command accepts only 1 argument."
-     9		echo "Usage:  $0 <ANIMAL>"
+     9		echo "Usage:  '$0 [<ANIMAL>]'"
     10		exit 1 # TOO MANY ARGS

     11	elif [ $# -eq 0 ]; then
     12		echo -n "Enter the name of an animal: "
     13		read ANIMAL
-    14		# This `elif` addresses what to do if the user did not include any argument after the script to set ${ANIMAL}'s value 15	fi
+    14		# This `elif` addresses what to do if the user did not include any argument after the script to set ${ANIMAL}'s value

+    15	fi

     16	# If both of the tests in our `if/elif` above are FALSE that means the first and only argument after the script (the $1 parameter) was used to set ${ANIMAL}'s value
     17	# Now $0 works differently depend on whether we have zero, one, or more arguments after the script